-So, let me make something absolutely clear: I’ve been one to dabble in ‘conspiracies’ in the past, and sometimes still do.
+Speaking of which, I’ve been one to dabble in ‘conspiracies’ in the past, and sometimes still do.
 So, That brings me to vaccines.
-And I guess the insinuation of people claiming that it is caused by those things is that I’m somehow broken and damaged goods?
+Some people claim that vaccines cause autism, which would imply that I’m somehow broken and damaged goods?
 I guess I feel like ‘autism’ fits into 2 categories:

 - Brain Impairment/damage